At a Glance

 1. Washers Over 5 Cubic Feet

-It's the largest front load washer at 5.8 cubic feet with every conceivable cycle.
-It's $1,799 for this "mega" capacity machine.
+They are the largest front load washers at 9.0 cubic feet for LG and 5.0 cubic feet or GE with every conceivable cycle.
+It's $1,799 for LG's "mega" capacity machine.

 2. Buying Extraordinarily Quiet Dishwashers